AI Primer – Module 1

 • Instead of fear, approach AI as a strategic opportunity to increase efficiency, improve insights, and create value.

-🔜 Next: Real-world AI use cases — how industries are staying competitive with AI.
+🔜 Next: Real-world AI use cases on how industries are staying competitive with AI.

 Part 3: AI in Action – Real Business Use Cases